 Traditional training is what we all think of in terms of common commands like sit, stay, down, or heel.
 This is a very important part of a behavior program.

 However, the difference is a behavior program also guides clients in how the dog sees the world and why some training methods work better than others.

-It helps to see many of the common mistakes we all make that only cause our pets to wind up confused.
+It helps to see many of the common mistakes we confusion in our pets.

 There is no legal requirement for classes, training or experience, so be very careful about whom you choose to entrust your pet’s development.

 We do not EVER recommend sending your pet away for training.

 Don’t leave your pet alone with someone else, and if you see any training method that makes you uncomfortable, you should end the session and leave with your pet.

 Perhaps most importantly, dominant or aggressive training methods are based on old research and are completely outdated.
 Unfortunately, we have seen terrible results where a dog’s spirits are completely broken. 🙁

 Positive reinforcement for pets always serves as a better teaching tool than fear or intimidation.